 Photo Credit: Marble Zip Tours

-Alongside Marble Mountain Ski Resort, Marble Zip Tours features eastern Canada’s longest, tallest, most exhilarating zip lining rides with unparalleled views of both the Humber Valley and Marble Mountain Resort.
-You’ll fly across nine zip lines that are up to 2000 feet long and 285 feet high, at speeds reaching 30 kilometers an hour.
+Alongside Marble Mountain Ski Resort, Marble Zip Tours features eastern Canada’s longest, tallest, and most exhilarating zip-lining rides with unparalleled views of both the Humber Valley and Marble Mountain Resort.
+You’ll fly across nine zip lines up to 2000 feet long and 285 feet high at speeds reaching 30 kilometres an hour.
 Details

 Where: Marble Zip Tours, Marble Mountain Ski Resort, Corner Brook, NL

 Restrictions: Minimum age of 6 years old.
-The minimum weight is 60lbs (30 kg) and maximum weight limit is 275 lbs (125 kg).
+The minimum weight is 60 lbs (30 kg), and the maximum weight limit is 275 lbs (125 kg).

 You may like: